stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-05-12T07:34:00+01:00"
+title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-05-12T22:57:00+01:00"
 description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes an opinionated approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo, so that multiple Terraform modules can be maintained in the same project, alongside other code.
+This article describes an opinionated approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo, so that infrastructure definitions can be maintained in the same project, alongside other code.
+The tooling also enables projects to support:

+- Multiple separate infrastructure components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as self-contained [stacks](#stacks)
+- Multiple instances of the same component with different configurations
+- Temporary instances of a component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+- [Switching between Terraform and OpenTofu](#using-opentofu).
+Use the same tasks for both.

 This tooling is built around a single [Task](https://taskfile.dev) file that you add to your own projects.
-It uses [Copier](https://copier.readthedocs.io/en/stable/) to synchronize projects with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.

-Unlike other Terraform wrappers, this tooling does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
-These features mean that it runs on any UNIX-based system, including CI/CD environments, has few dependencies and does not require regular updates.
+Unlike other Terraform wrappers, it does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
+These features mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.

+The tooling is provided as a [Copier](https://copier.readthedocs.io/en/stable/) template.
+Copier enables you to create new projects that include the tooling, and add the tooling to any existing project.
+You also use it to synchronize the copies in your projects with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.

 > This article uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` in the documentation and code.